s8jurcsk/web-automation-demoqa/README.md

 3. Install plugins - Preferences -> Plugins: `Cucumber for Java`, `Gherkin`
 4. Add configuration - Command line: `clean verify`
 ### 3.3.
+Did it work ?
-The execution should result in `https://demoqa.com/` being opened in a new Google Chrome Web browser and scenario failing due to:
+* The execution should result in `https://demoqa.com/` being opened in a new Google Chrome Web browser and scenario failing due to:
 ```
 [ERROR] Failures:
 [ERROR]   On page: TextBoxPage, the given element is undefined: EMAIL_FIELD